redhat-et/microshift-demos/demos/ostree-demo/README.md

 Note the VM must be able to reach the web server you're running on Podman.

-After the VM boots, SSH into it using the login:pwd `redhat:redhat`.
-Have a look at the ostree filesystem:
+After the VM boots, SSH into it and have a look at the ostree filesystem:

     sudo ls -l /          # note most dirs are sym-linked to /var or /usr, there are new /ostree an /sysroot dirs sudo touch /usr/test  # /usr and most other dirs are mounted read-only